 There’s a comic you use in one of your talks to frame the debate around creating a universal standard.
 Can you talk to me about that comic?

 The comic is this XKCD cartoon called Universal Standards.
 It has three panels.
 The first is captioned, “Situation: there’s 14 competing standards.”
 In the second panel, this guy says “this is ridiculous! we need one standard that meets everybody’s use cases.”
 Then in the third panel you see, “Situation: there’s 15 competing standards.”

-I’ve found that when talking with a group of technical people about problems that could be solved through standards, the likelihood that someone will bring up this comic approaches 1.
+I’ve found that when talking with a group of technical people about problems that could be solved through standards, the likelihood that someone will bring up this comic approaches “one”.
 And techies — men, especially— tend to bring it up as a reason for why you shouldn’t bother trying to use standards at all.
 They think this cleverly shows the whole concept is naive.
-But that’s only because this thinking stops with the recognition that standards pose a collective action problem: IF everybody cooperated, everybody would be better off — but, people have these incentives to compete, so everyone tends to suffer.
-And it’s true, collective action problems are hard; but the techbros tend to assume that they’re totally unsolvable, or only solvable if someone wins outright and achieves cooperation through domination.
+But that’s only because this thinking stops with the recognition that standards pose a collective action problem: IF everybody cooperated, everybody would be better off.
+But people have these incentives to compete, so everyone tends to suffer.
+And it’s true — collective action problems are hard — but the techbros tend to assume that they’re totally unsolvable, or only solvable if someone wins outright and achieves cooperation through domination.
 And if collective action problems are inherently unsolvable, then attempts to solve them might actually make things worse.

 And I think Open Referral is succeeding because of this work developing relationships, practicing cooperation, and shifting paradigms.

 How do you get people to start using your standard?